Your GP practice is open and here for you and your family.

 Nurse Helen Andrews (f)

-Nurse Practitioner
+Advanced Nurse Practitioner

 I qualified with a BSc (hons) in Nursing Studies in 1998 at South Bank University.
 My background is in Accident and Emergency where I have worked for most of my career, predominantly at Lewisham Hospital, initially as a staff nurse but progressing to the position Sister.
-In 2009 I trained to become an Emergency Nurse Practitioner, continuing to work in the Accident and Emergency Department, and then the Urgent Care Centre; subsequently passing my Independent Nurse Prescribing course in 2011.
-I have worked at Elm House and Cator Medical centre since 2016.
-My background in Emergency Care gives me invaluable experience and knowledge for the Urgent Clinics I run across both GP Surgeries.

-Our Nurses
+Our Practice Nurses

 Zoe Leroy (f)

-Lead Nurse
+Practice Lead Nurse

 Michele Fox (f)

-Nurse
+Practice Nurse

 RGN, BSc, Dip Asthma / COPD

-After primarily qualifying as a Registered Nurse in 1988, I went on to do my Midwifery training and, following working on a maternity unit, I went on to work on a children’s ward.
 I have worked in both NHS and private sectors gaining experience in medical and surgical areas.
 I have also worked in the community for many years as a Public Health Nurse and completed my BSc in 2009 as a Specialist Community Public Health Nurse for 5-19 years.
 I continue to enjoy and embrace working with children, and I also have a keen interest in respiratory conditions, in which I have enjoyed running specialist asthma and COPD clinics.
 It is a privilege to be leading an enthusiastic team of nurses who are dynamic and forward thinking with patients’ best interests at heart.

 Nurse Sally Binge (f)

-Nurse
+Practice Nurse

 DipHE Adult Nursing

-After qualifying as a Registered Nurse at Kingston University, I commenced my career with the ward nursing team at the Princess Royal University Hospital in Farnborough, working on Medical, Orthopeadic and Gynaecology wards, before taking a career break to raise my family.
-Following successful completion of the Return to Practice course at Greenwich University, I’m pleased to have returned to the nursing profession and privileged to join the Practice Nursing team at Cator Medical Centre.
+After qualifying as a Registered Nurse at Kingston University in 2004, I commenced my career with the ward nursing team at the Princess Royal University Hospital – working on Medical, Orthopaedic and Gynaecology wards, before taking a career break to raise my family.

 Nurse Janet Weaver (f)

-Nurse
+Practice Nurse

 Nurse Elizabeth Eastham (f)

-Nurse
+Practice Nurse

 I completed my Masters Degree in Nursing in 2003, and spent the first ten years of my nursing career working in hospitals in both England and Australia.
 My main speciality was Intensive Care, and I worked in the Critical Care Unit at the Royal Marsden Hospital for six years as a Senior Staff Nurse, Research Nurse and Practice Educator.
 In 2013 I moved into primary care, and have completed a Diploma in Contraception and an Independent Prescribing qualification.
 I am very pleased to be joining the nursing team at Elm House Surgery & Cator Medical Centre.